tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Share-Metadata.md

   - zh-tw
 ---
 # Get Share Metadata
-The `Get Share Metadata` operation returns all user-defined metadata for the share.
+The `Get Share Metadata` operation returns all user-defined metadata for the share or share snapshot.

 ## Request
  The `Get Share Metadata` request is constructed as follows.
 HTTPS is recommended.